Gender Discrimination in Financial Advising: Evidence from the Chinese Market

 Once assigned, auditors are sent to different branches of securities firms, where they are served by financial advisors who are randomly assigned by the firm.
 This dual randomization of both auditors and financial advisors ensures that the observed differences can be attributed solely to the treatment variable—gender—allowing us to infer the causal impact of gender on financial advice and commission discounts.

-The study is conducted in two rounds: Round 1 during a typical bearish market and Round 2 during a bearish market influenced by a surprising positive policy shock.
-In both rounds, auditors follow strict protocols for their initial consultations with financial advisors and conduct follow-up meetings within two days to assess any changes in advice or commission offers.
+The study is conducted in four rounds.
+In Rounds 1 and 2, the auditors present themselves as long-term investors, while in Rounds 3 and 4, they present themselves as short-term investors.
+Rounds 1 and 3 are conducted during a typical bearish market, and Rounds 2 and 4 during a ‘bullish’ market influenced by a surprising positive policy shock.
+In all rounds, the auditors follow strict protocols for their initial consultations with financial advisors and conduct follow-up meetings within two days to assess any changes in advice or commission offers.

 Additionally, a survey of financial advisors is conducted in both rounds to explore the motivations behind their behavior, providing valuable insights into the observed patterns and mechanisms of gender-differentiated financial advice.